SergeoLacruz/inventree-supplier-panel/README.md

 This is a plugin for [InvenTree](https://inventree.org), which uploads a purchase order to a supplier WEB page.
 After using this plugin you can directly order the parts on supplier WEB page.
 You need to have a supplier account and a different kinds of API keys depending on the supplier.
 The data will be created in your supplier account.
 Each time you transfer your PO a new data set cart will be created.
 So make sure that you delete them from time to time in the supplier WEB interface.
+The plugin also helps to create supplierparts based on the supplier part number..
 Actually the plugin supports two suppliers: Mouser and Digikey.

 ## Installation